 Research data is any data you have collected, observed, generated or created for your research.
 It includes, for example, statistics, images, survey results or interview transcripts.

 Research data management refers to how you create, organise, store, secure, share and discover your data.
 Good research data management makes it easier to write up your research, reuse your data and share it with others (video 12:35).
-It will also help you avoid risk, comply with your institution’s research data management policies and preserve your integrity as a researcher.
+It will also help you avoid risk, comply with the university’s research data management policy and preserve your integrity as a researcher.
 Use the Jisc Research Data Lifecycle tool to learn more about the different stages of managing research data.

 Start by creating a data management plan to outline how you will manage and document your research data.
 If you are applying for a research grant, check whether your funder requires you to submit a data management plan as part of your application.